Aniket505/Project/README.md

 A library containing various searching and sorting functions to search and sort a list according to the given comparator function.

+# SORTING
+Sorting is a process of ordering individual elements of a list according to their proper rank, either in ascending or descending order.
+-> A programming logic with few steps which can sort a bunch of elements are called sorting algorithms.
+-> There are different types of sorting algorithms like